Saudi suspends 'umrah' pilgrimage over coronavirus fears - RFI

 Saudi Arabia on Wednesday suspended the year-round "umrah" pilgrimage over fears of the new coronavirus spreading to Islam's holiest cities, an unprecedented move that raises fresh uncertainty over the annual hajj.

+The kingdom halted the pilgrimage for its own citizens and residents, on top of restrictions announced last week on foreign pilgrims as it declared a second coronavirus infection in a Saudi man who returned from Iran.

-The kingdom said the suspension was provisional, but with the umrah attracting millions of people annually, the decision has a huge potential impact.
+The kingdom said the suspension was provisional, but with the umrah drawing millions of people annually, the decision has a huge potential impact.

 The Gulf state has decided "to suspend umrah temporarily for citizens and residents in the kingdom", the interior ministry said in a statement carried by the official Saudi Press Agency.